timole/assortment-planning-self-organizing-map/README.md

-# assortment-planning-self-organizing-map
-Assortment Planning with the Self-Organizing Map
+# Assortment Planning with the Self-Organizing Map

 We applied the self-organizing map (SOM) to solve an assortment planning problem for our customer (Lehtipiste).
 We introduce a case study in a still unpublished paper  where data science approach is used to optimize a supply chain of single-copy magazines in Finland.
 The initial results of a yet show, that the sales is improved by 29% (http://www.solita.fi/ajankohtaista/solita-science-edellakavijyytta-tutkimuksen-kautta/).